 Live by this rule for your website SEO and not only will you stay in Google’s good books, but you’ll also give users what they want.

 Conversely, if you find yourself thinking first about search engine rankings, with your users a distant second, you’ll start playing on dangerous ground.

-Whether you’re planning on doing SEO in-house or with an agency, start getting familiar with the honest SEO tactics that get real, long-term, revenue-shifting results.
+Whether you’re planning on doing SEO in-house or with an agency, start getting familiar with the honest SEO tactics that get real, long-term, revenue-shifting results and avoid black hat SEO altogether.
 Download our FREE Ultimate Guide to SEO here.